tkruse/build-bench/README.md

 ## buildr

 buildr (and sbt I think) used the current CLASSPATH when running tests (instead of an isolated classpath).
 That caused surprising test failures, until I took care to have a clean system CLASSPATH.

+## Why are ant/sbt/leiningen so slow for clean testing of commons-math?

+I do not know for sure.
+There must be some overhead not present in the other systems, maybe a new JVM process is started for each test.

+Note that for sbt and leiningen, extra plugins were required to run JUnit tests written in Java.
+These buildsystems would specialize on tests written in Scala/Clojure, and the results here do not tell whether tests written in Scala or Clojure would have similar overheads.

+For ant, I cross-checked against running the original common-math tests using the original ant build.xml file.
+The results were similar.

 ## So which buildsystem is best?